braindynamicslab/dyneusr/README.md

 This creates a new conda environment `dyneusr` and installs in it the dependencies that are needed.
 To access it, use the `conda activate dyneusr` command (if your conda version >= 4.4) and use `source activate dyneusr` command (if your conda version < 4.4).

+You can find more information about creating a separate environment for Python 3, [here](https://salishsea-meopar-docs.readthedocs.io/en/latest/work_env/python3_conda_environment.html).
+If you don't have conda, or are new to scientific python, we recommend that you download the [Anaconda scientific python distribution](https://store.continuum.io/cshop/anaconda/).

 ### Installing from source with pip

 Installing from source with pip is simple.
 In a command prompt:
 ```bash
 git clone https://github.com/braindynamicslab/dyneusr.git
 cd dyneusr